sodalabsio/papertool/index.md

 permalink: /
 ---

-# Simplify the machinery ⚙️🔩
+# Simplify the paper machinery ⚙️🔩
 {: .fs-7 }

 PaperTool is a customizable tool from SoDa Labs for any standard Working Paper Series that handles: